sed-szeged/soda/README.md

 make
 ```

+##### Sample application

+You can find a sample prioritization algorithm in the SoDa/cl/SoDATools/sample directory.
+It demonstrates some of the features available in the SoDA library.
+The algorithm implements a general test case prioritization based on the coverage matrix.
+The test cases with higher coverage will be at the beginning of the prioritized list.

 ### Authors and Contributors

 SoDA is created and maintained by the [Department of Software Engineering](http://www.sed.hu), [University of Szeged](http://www.u-szeged.hu).

 If you would like to contribute to the project, create an issue at our GitHub page or send a pull request.
-Every contributions are welcome!
+Every contribution is welcome!